 The runner's fair was at the Martin Carpena Stadium, a place where I've seen many basketball games, but they had made the track disappear for the occasion.
 Instead, a few varied stands that are always fun to visit, although here you can still see that this marathon is not yet a very well known event.
 There were no big brands or tremendously eye-catching stands, those expenses are reserved for other big races.

 The runner's bag does not stand out either because of its depth, besides the usual T-shirt the thing gave to make a soup with cereals.

 Well, now that we're all set... how about some palmettes for the cheering guests?

 Well, if the little palms to cheer up are already there, it's clear that I have everything.

 The runner's bib and bag collection was on a Friday and the race was on Sunday, so in between there was a Saturday to... post a little bit on social networks.
 Starting with the chop and continuing with the typical picture of everything I was going to wear in the race.

-Finally I decided to wear a T-shirt with straps and sleeves, although until the start I was lucky enough to be accompanied and to be able to be warmer.
-Not that it was cold (about 12º), but next to the port the humidity was high and the "shining" was not at all pleasant.
-It was clear that the gloves were not going to last there the whole race, but I didn't have any gloves left at all in the first 5 or 6 kilometres.
+Finally I decided to wear a tank top and sleeves, although until the start I was lucky to be accompanied and poder be warmer.
+It was not that it was cold (about 12º), but next to the port the humidity was high and the "breeze" was not at all pleasant.
+It was clear that the gloves weren't going to last the whole race, but I didn't need them at all in the first 5 or 6 kilometers.
 There is nothing more uncomfortable than running with cold hands.